alaffin12/stackedit/Bastion.md

 **Smithy**
 Upkeep: 20 gp/wk
 *Sharpen Weapon.* Prepares the smithy so that when next you return you may prepare one of your weapons.
 This weapon will now hold a charge, which when expended will convert any normal hit into a critical hit.
 Up to three charges can be held per weapon (one weapon per customer).
 Costs 250 gp.
 *Fortify Armor.* Prepares the smith so that when you next return you may prepare one suit of armor.
 This armor will now hold a charge, which when expended with convert any critical his into a normal hit.
-Up to three charges can be held per weapon
+Up to three charges can be held per piece of armor (one piece of armor per customer).
+Costs 250 gp.
+*Craft Item.* Crafts a mundane item, Which is sold for 15 x 1d6 gp.